 3. The ‘You Do This on Purpose’ Trap

 The danger here is that if you think a child is doing something intentionally to bother you or hurt you, you’re going to respond a lot differently than if you see it as a behavior that isn’t about you.
-Maybe the child is having difficulty emotionally, or doesn’t have well-developed coping strategies to conquer anxiety he has about being away from home.
-Or, most likely, he just made a mistake.
-There are dozens of possible reasons for why the behavior is occuring, the least likely of which is that it is intentionally done to bother you.
+Maybe the child is having difficulty emotionally or doesn’t have well-developed coping strategies to conquer anxiety they have about being away from home.
+Or, most likely, they just made a mistake.
+There are dozens of possible reasons for why the behavior is occurring, the least likely of which is that it is intentionally done to bother you.
 If you think the behavior is intended to push your buttons, you’re more likely respond with negative emotion, rather than responding in a calm way and thinking about how to discourage the behavior in the future or support your child through difficult tasks.
 It will also be harder to praise the behaviors you do want to see if you’re angry at your child.

 What to do